Tax deductions are the number-one way to increase your tax refund

 Other Work-Related Expenses

-This “Other” section is where people claim the most tax deductions.
+This “Other” section is where some people claim the most tax deductions.
+However, inside Etax some of these important deductions are shown separately – to help you find them more easily.

 In many jobs and roles, you can end up spending money on items that are 100% related to your job.
 When that happens, you shouldn’t be paying tax on those expenses.
 That’s why you claim them as tax deductions.